-Assisted living staff can reduce the risk of falls by knowing the factors above.
+Staff can reduce the risk of falls by knowing the factors above.

 In 2014 alone, older Americans experienced 29 million falls causing seven million injuries and costing an estimated 31 billion dollars in annual Medicare costs, according to a new report published by the CDC, as outlined in Morbidity and Mortality Weekly Report (MMWR).